mvrl/GOMAA-Geo/README.md

 (*Corresponding Author)
 </div>

-This repository is the official implementation of [GOMAA-Geo]().
-GOMAA-Geo is Goal Modality Agnostic Active Geolocalization Agent, that can geolocalize a target (satellite patch, ground-level image or textual description) in a partially observed satellite imagery.
+This repository is the official implementation of [_GOMAA-Geo_](), a goal modality agnostic active geo-localization agent that can geo-localize a goal location -- specified as an aerial patch, ground-level image, or textual description -- by navigating partially observed aerial imagery.

 ![](imgs/teaser_v2.jpg)